IS YOUR DEBT TO INCOME RATIO LOW ENOUGH TO SUPPORT THE LOAN FOR THE CURRENT MORTGAGE, A NEW MORTGAGE, AND ALL OF YOUR OTHER DEBT?

 Even with great tenants, a perfect rental still can still generate a lot of stress and hassles.
 Frozen pipes, clogged drains, broken garage door springs, pets, and roommates are just some of the frustrations and challenges that surface.
 Even ideal tenants want your full and immediate attention when something goes wrong with the property.

-If you don't plan to have a property manager to field these calls and to deal with all of these hassles then give serious thought to distruptions on holidays and vacation time especially if you typically travel out of the city or the country.
+If you don't plan to have a property manager to field these calls and to deal with all of these hassles then give serious thought to disruptions on holidays and vacation time especially if you typically travel out of the city or the country.

 The bottom line if this all sounds like more grief then what you want to deal with then you should likely sell vs lease your property!